devaultcrypto/DeVaultID-Specification/SPECIFICATION.md

 5 | 10000~99999 | ~2 years
 6 | 100000~999999 | ~19 years
 7 | 1000000~9999999 | ~190 years

+#### Collision Hash

+The collision has is calculated a the sha256 hash of the blockhash concatenated with the transaction hash.

 #### Minimal Identifiers